-When hearing stories like Madeline's, Karlie Kloss reflects on the organization's remarkable journey over the past decade.
+When hearing stories such as Madeline's, Karlie Kloss reflects on the organisation's remarkable journey over the past decade.
 "Nearly 10 years ago, Kode With Klossy started with a simple idea," she said.
-"Today, we're a global organization and a community that spans more than 100 countries.
+"Today, we're a global organisation and a community that spans more than 100 countries.
 We're giving the next generation of tech leaders and changemakers the confidence and skills to turn their ideas into reality and to make their mark on the world."